If you want an easy summary of this review, check out our IPVanish video review.

 The last time I reviewed IPVanish, I found that the support department let down the service a bit.
-However, this is an area that IPVanish has vastly improved in the last few years.
-Nowadays, IPVanish provides both members and non-members with a 24/7 live chat service on its website.
+However, this is an area that has vastly improved.
+This time I was pleased to find that IPVanish provides both members and non-members with the same 24/7 live chat service on its website.
 That means you can ask the VPN's customer care questions at any time of day!

 This is a really valuable improvement to the service, which highlights that IPVanish is investing heavily in making its service better and better for its subscribers.
 During this review, I tested the live chat a number of times and always got a response right away.
 10/10.

 The site also provides an excellent FAQ page.